Guide for Roots Season

 4G - Go with it.
 Once we "get it," we participate as members of the campaign team

 Jesus, the campaign leader, puts his Spirit into each team member and among us as a group to give us our individual campaign work assignments plus the power to do them.
-We also have the Bible to give us the big picture of the heal-bless-connect campaign (that's basically what the whole Bible is) and the instructions that apply to all team members at all times.
+He knows how to get through to each of us in a way we will understand.
+We also have the Bible to give us 1) the big picture of the connect-heal-bless campaign (that's basically what the whole Bible is) and 2) the instructions that apply to all team members at all times.
 With the Spirit and the Bible as our guides and with other team members as our partners, we "go with" the campaign purpose.
 MORE . . .

 5G - Genuineness.
 As we "go with it," we become fulfillments of God's promise to bless the world through Abraham's descendants, fruitful branches on the Abraham family tree